MattFlower/organized/README.md

   * Write more text for the same star on a new line if you press shift-enter
   * "*", "-", and "+" characters supported for outlining
   * Support numbered bullets
+* Visibility cycling
+  * Ctrl-i v will cycle between:
+    1. Hiding all indented content for the current star
+    2. Only showing the top level items under the current star, their children will be hidden
+    3. Showing all content
+  * Ctrl-Shift-i v will do the same cycling described above, except it will do it for all content
 * Support todo items
   * Highlighting of [TODO]/[DONE] tags
   * Ctrl-Shift-T for toggling todo items from [TODO] to [DONE] to blank.
   * Todo items can be marked with a priority of A to E.  This will impact their sorting in the sidebar.
 (The default level is C if the items aren't marked.)
   * Highlighting for CLOSED, DEADLINE, and SCHEDULED tags.
 DEADLINE and SCHEDULED items will show up in the sidebar.
+  * When transitioning from TODO to DONE, automatically add a property recording when the TODO was closed
 * Code blocks
   * Syntax highlighting for code blocks in c, coffeescript, c++, css, golang, html, java, javascript, less, objective c, objective c++, python, php, r, ruby, shell scripts (generic), and sql.